pyscript/pyscript/newdocs/docs/getting-started.md

 First, create a new file called `hello.html` and paste in the following content and open it in your web browser.

+**Hint:** In the example below, click on the ➕ icon to read hints about specific sections in the code examples

 ```html title="hello_world.py"
 <!DOCTYPE html>
 <html>